SaxionMechatronics/smartnav-dataset/docs/sensors.md

 ## Objectives

-In this chapter, you will meet the most common sensor types used in SLAM and see where each one shines or struggles.
-By the end, you are expected to:
+In this chapter, you will learn about most common sensor types used in SLAM and see where each one shines or struggles.
+By the end of this chapter, you should be able to:

 - What the common sensors are and what information do they offer.
 - Pick a sensible sensor (or a combination) for your own application.
-- Weigh the usual trade-offs: accuracy vs. cost, compute load, environment, and how mature the open-source algorithms for your application are.
+- Weight the usual trade-offs: accuracy vs. cost, compute load, environment, and how mature the open-source algorithms for your application are.
 - Spot the key specifications that matter when buying or configuring sensors for SLAM.

 ## Role of Sensors in SLAM Architecture